-HIU believes sexuality is a gift from God and is basic to human identity as well as a matter of behavioral expression.
+HIU believes sexuality and gender are gifts from God and are basic to human identity as well as a matter of behavioral expression.
 The appropriate expression of sexuality takes place within the context of a marriage covenant between a man and a woman, and those individuals remain celibate outside of the bond of marriage.
 Therefore, HIU seeks to cultivate a community in which sexuality is embraced as God-given and good and where biblical standards of sexual behavior are upheld.

 Sexual relations of any kind outside the confines of marriage between one man and one woman are inconsistent with the teaching of Scripture, as understood by Christian churches throughout history.
-As such, the HIU community expects all students to respect these values regarding issues of human sexuality.
+As such, the HIU community expects all students to respect these values regarding issues of human sexuality and gender.